© Unofficial Royalty 2024

 July 11, 1867 – Death of Heinrich LXVII, 3rd Prince Reuss of Gera at Schloss Osterstein in Gera, Principality of Reuss-Gera, now in Thuringia, Germany; buried at the Bergkirche St. Marien now in Schleiz, Thuringia, Germany

 Upon the death of his unmarried brother Heinrich LXII, 2nd Prince Reuss of Gera on June 19, 1854, Heinrich LXVII became the 3rd Prince Reuss of Gera.
 His reign was reactionary to the failed German Revolutions of 1848 which had demonstrated discontent with the traditional, autocratic political structure of the thirty-nine independent states of the German Confederation.
-Heinrich LXII’s government implemented a reactionary amendment to the constitution that limited the power of the legislature.
+Heinrich LXII’s government implemented a reactionary amendment to the constitution limiting the legislature’s power.

 Unofficial Royalty: Heinrich LXVII, 3rd Prince Reuss of Gera